Testing Policy for Undergraduate Admission

 Supplemental Essay

-All first-year applicants, regardless of application term, will be required to submit a 250 word supplemental essay that focuses on resilience with the Common Application.
+All first-year applicants, regardless of application term, will be required to submit a 250 word supplemental essay that focuses on community with the Common Application.

 Supplemental Essay Prompt: